Deborah-Kamikazi/-alu-shell/io_redirections_and_filters/README.md

 ##21
 This script reverses the input texi.
 ##22
-This script displays all users and their home directories from the /etc/passwd file, sorted by usernames.
+This script displays all users and their home directories from the /etc/passwd file, sorted by usernameis.
+##23
+This script displays all empty files and directories in the current directory and its subdirectories.
+Only the names (not full paths) are shown, including hidden ones, and one entry per line.